debmhteach/CS3300-Devise-User-Authentication/README.md

         <% end %>
         </div>
 ```
-3. View the changes you have made by navigating to http://localhost:3000/ <br>
+16. View the changes that you made by navigating to http://localhost:3000/

 <hr>